 Over the past few years, Dexcom has been making it simpler than ever to closely monitor your blood glucose levels and trends via their Share System, which gives you the ability to sync your data with a variety of apps.
 These apps allow you to view your data directly from select iOS and Android devices, as well as share it with family, friends and medical professionals!

-Among the available apps from the Dexcom Share System are: Share2, Follow, and Clarity, along with the standard Dexcom Mobile/CGM app that couples with the Dexcom G5 and Dexcom G6 systems respectively.
+Among the available apps from the Dexcom Share System are: Share2, Follow and Clarity, along with the standard Dexcom Mobile/Continuous glucose monitor (CGM) app that couples with the Dexcom G5 and Dexcom G6 systems respectively.

 SHARE2 allows up to five people to keep up with your blood sugars.
 This is useful for those who use the G4 Platinum, but not as applicable for the G5 and G6 systems.

 FOLLOW allows up to ten people to remotely monitor your blood glucose data and trends on their compatible smartphone device.
 The Dexcom G5 and G6 Mobile/CGM Apps have a built-in Share feature, so once your loved ones have installed the app, merely invite them to follow you using that feature.